miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/README.md

 - Forecasted precipitation based on weather data.
 - Plant growth based on amount of water.

-## What is machine learning?

-Machine learning is a subset of artificial intelligence.
-While artificial intelligence (AI) refers to a wide range of technologies that can perform tasks that are usually done by human intelligence, machine learning uses a specific dataset to identify patterns and make predictions.

-For example, Linear Regression Pro uses machine learning to process the input data to predict the relevant output data.
-The more input data given to the model, the more accurately machine learning can learn patterns and predict trends.

-# Making updates in Linear Regression Pro
+# Getting started with Linear Regression Pro

-The code for Linear Regression Pro is stored in the [GitHub repository](https://github.com/miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA).
-To update the code, you will need to install Python, Visual Studio Code, the Linear Regression Pro code and the required Python libraries.
+In this section, you will learn how to:

+- install Linear Regression Pro.
+- create your input dataset.
+- navigate the user interface.

+## Installing Linear Regression Pro

+Linear Regression Pro is available as open-source [GitHub repository](https://github.com/miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA).

+To install Linear Regression Pro, you will first need to install:

+- Python.
+- Visual Studio Code.
+- Linear Regression Pro code from the GitHub repository.
+- Python libraries.

-## Installing Python
+### Installing Python

 You will need to install Python on your device before installing Linear Regression Pro.